SuperOfficeDocs/superoffice-docs/docs/api/diary/row/create-apt-row.md

 ---
 title: Create an appointment row
 uid: create_appointment_row
-description: Create an appointment row
+description: How to create an appointment row.
-author: {github-id}
+author: Bergfrid Skaara Dias
-so.date: 05.11.2016
+so.date: 11.04.2021
-keywords: diary, row
-so.topic: howto
+keywords: diary, calendar, appointment, API, row, AppointmentRow so.topic: howto
 # so.envir:
 # so.client: